emmercm/www/src/blog/_mysql-table-size.md

 As a table's size grows, it will take more and more operations to hit that 10% threshold.

 ## Why not `SELECT COUNT(*)`?

+Because it requires a full index scan.
+From the [official documentation](https://dev.mysql.com/doc/refman/8.0/en/aggregate-functions.html#function_count):

+> `InnoDB` processes `SELECT COUNT(*)` statements by traversing the smallest available secondary index unless an index or optimizer hint directs the optimizer to use a different index.
+If a secondary index is not present, `InnoDB` processes `SELECT COUNT(*)` statements by scanning the clustered index.

+_It's worth noting that an InnoDB table will always have a [clustered index](https://dev.mysql.com/doc/refman/8.0/en/innodb-index-types.html) because that's how it stores row data, so `SELECT COUNT(*)` won't ever cause a full table scan._

 ## Why not `information_schema.tables`?